 HIGHLY-QUALIFIED TO REPRESENT YOUR INTERESTS

 There are many challenges in Oklahoma today, and it will take bold, decisive, and effective leadership to successfully meet them.
 Dave’s vast and varied experiences have him uniquely qualified to do that.
 As the head football coach at the University of Tulsa, Dave met and developed constructive relationships with numerous civic and corporate community leaders.
 He has also held positions in the private sector, gaining valuable expertise in the worlds of information technology, road construction, and energy.
 Dave also has extensive experience working with non-profit groups such as the John 3:16 Mission, Big Brothers and Big Sisters, Fellowship of Christian Athletes, Heritage Family Services, Will Rogers High School Community Foundation, and First Baptist Church of Tulsa.
-The sum of those professional and personal opportunities have him well-prepared to proudly and ably represent District 39 in the State Senate.

-CORE AREAS: JOBS, EDUCATION, TRANSPORTATION
+CORE AREAS: JOBS, EDUCATION, TRANSPORTATION, HEALTHCARE

 Dave’s vision for a prosperous future for Oklahoma revolves around three primary areas: jobs, education, and transportation.

 Oklahoma has abundant low-cost energy, water, and good, hard-working people.
 Those are great building blocks to future prosperity.
-But Dave believes that Oklahoma’s bright future must be driven by an ever-increasing job market, and that the state government can and should be instrumental in that effort.
+But Dave believes that Oklahoma’s bright future must be driven by an ever-increasing job market and that the state government can and should be instrumental in that effort.
 Retaining and creating jobs, and helping find work for those who want it are high on Dave’s priority list.

 Quality education is equally important.
 All citizens should have equal access to education.
 That involves our school systems and vocational training, as both effectively strengthen the workforce and make Oklahoma an attractive location for corporations, businesses, and entrepreneurs.
 Jobs and education go hand in hand.